meetvachhani23/Meditab-Assignment/README.md

 In other words, we continue to see a barrier in our heads that separates us from our dreams even though there is no real barrier.
 Don't let anything stop you.
 Not the resistance, the obstacles, your self-doubt, your circumstances, the length of the journey, your failures, or your past.

+little match girl
+It was the last night of the year.
+It had snowed, and it was very cold outside.
+Now it was nearly dark.
+In the cold and dark walked a poor little girl.
+She had no hat.
+She had no shoes.
+When she left home, she had shoes.
+They were very large.
+They had been her mother's.
+But she had run across the street to avoid a fast horse.
+The shoes were so big, they fell off as she ran.

+Another child had found one shoe.
+He ran off with it.
+She couldn't find the other.
+So the little girl walked on with her tiny, naked feet.
+They were quite red and numb from cold.

+The girl had many matches.
+She sold them for money.
+She kept most of them in an old apron.
+She held a bundle of them in her hand so people could see.
+But nobody had bought any from her the whole day.
+No one had given her a single cent.

+And now she was hungry.
+She had no money for food.
+She couldn't stay warm.
+Her body shook as she walked along.
+The flakes of snow covered her long, fair hair.
+It fell in lovely curls around her neck.
+But she didn't feel pretty.

+Right now she felt alone.
+She passed many houses.
+Candles shone in all the windows.
+And the air smelled of roast goose.
+It was
+New Year's Eve.
+People were celebrating.
+They were all happy, but she was not.

+She found a corner made by two houses.
+She sat down and tried to keep out of the wind.
+She drew her feet up close to her.
+But she could not keep them warm.
+Her whole body grew colder.
+But she couldn't go home.
+She had not sold any matches today.
+She had no money to bring to her family.
+Her father would be angry.
+And it was cold at home, too.
+In her room, the wind whistled.
+The roof had large cracks.
+They were stopped with straw and rags.
+But the cold came in just the same.

+Her little hands were almost numb with cold.
+She had a thought.
+A match might bring her some comfort.
+If she only dared take one out of the bundle.
+She could draw it against the wall.
+It would light.
+She could warm her fingers by it.
+She took one out.
+She lit it.
+How it blazed, how it burned!
+It was a warm, bright flame.
+It looked like a candle.
+She held her hands over it.
+It felt wonderful.

+It seemed to the little girl as if she were sitting before a large fire.
+She stretched out her feet to warm them, too.
+But the small flame went out.
+The fire was gone.
+She had only the remains of the burnt-out match in her hand.